Jordan-Finlay/stone_henge/README.md

 - CSS
 No errors were found when passing through the official (Jigsaw) validator - <https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjordan-finlay.github.io%2Fstone_henge%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en>

+- Lighthouse
+No errors were found when using ligthouse - <https://pagespeed.web.dev/analysis/https-jordan-finlay-github-io-stone_henge-index-html/k65h1gpp7a?form_factor=mobile>

 I am currently using "Prettier" so the W3C validator complains with trailing slashes that have "no effect".
 I can remove the slashes myself but whenever I save or format my code prettier will add them back in.